shashanksh05-git/PRODIGY_ML_02/README.md

 ## 📌 Project Overview

-This project focuses on segmenting customers based on their purchasing behavior using **K-Means Clustering**.
+This project applies **K-Means Clustering** to group customers based on their purchasing behavior.
-The goal is to identify distinct customer groups to help businesses make data-driven marketing decisions.
+The goal is to identify patterns in customer data and visualize distinct customer segments.

 ---

 ## 🎯 Problem Statement

-Businesses often struggle to understand their customers.
+Understanding customer behavior is important for businesses.
-This project solves that by grouping customers based on:
+This project groups customers based on:

 * Annual Income
 * Spending Score